 |The earliest worship

-religion was the study of nature, and the priests natural
+was the study of nature, and the priests natural philosophers, and

-philosophers, and hence astronomers, at first, honest; but having
+hence astronomers, at first, honest; but having obtained power or

-calculations based on laborious observations and apparent astronomy,
+laborious observations and apparent astronomy, they also presumed

 The priests finding such professions a profitable source of revenue, drove these studies to extremity, and made 'mystery where none existed, as this enhanced the priestly character in the conception of the people.
 To preserve this influence and power, the profession or trade of the priest was made difficult.
 The Druids, or Priests of Apollo, (at first missionaries from India, of the order of Buddha,) had no books, taught the aspirants to the priesthood by memory only ; and gradually initiated them into the mysteries, making all manner of austerities necessary qualifications, so that none among the Druids of Britain, Gaul, Spain, and toward the East, were of an inferior character; all, by their training, were superior men in mind and body, fit to command, and like other men in power turned that to their own aggrandizement; so that, except the sovereignity [sic], this order filled every station of profit and honor ; their itinerant poets directed the common people, stirred them up to war or lulled them in superstition, while others directed the education of the wealthy, and served the offices of priests, lawyers, physicians, teachers and statesmen, and all banded in a secret order.
 Such as were the Druids in the West, were also the Magi of Persia and the Priests of Hindoostan and Egypt ; one system, in substance, governed them all ; and the worshippers of Fire in Persia, of the Sun and Moon in India and Egypt were substantially the same ; each worshipped God under the symbol of Fire, or the Sun, as the most prominent object in Nature, effecting being, life, animal and vegetable, and performing the offices of a good and wise Deity.
 The blessings of Nature were personified, and its qualities, the same as those of Deity, taught by every symbol which Nature affords or priests could imagine.